wasabepeanut/tietoturva_repository/h5 Uryyb, Greb!.md

   - Instance deduction: a cryptanalyst finds the plaintext
   - Information deduction: a cryptanalyst gains some information about the key or plaintext.
 (Schneier 3.2015)

 # PGP
 - GNU privacy guard, or "gpg" is a popular tool used for PGP encryption.
+- In the article we will be taught hands on experience on how to generate the keys, encrypt and decrypt a message between two parties.
+- We can verify the other' public keys after checking them and marking them as trusted.
+This will allow the sender to verify the correct receiver and the receiver to verify the origin of the message.

+## Encryption and decryption practice

 - In this exercise we are simulating a "real conversation" between me and Alice, using gpg.

 First we shall update our machine and install the tools with the commands: